gologme/log/README.md

 This package is a drop in replacement for the built-in Go log package.
 All the functionality of the built-in package still exists and is unchanged.
 In addition, this package contains a series of small enhancements and additions.
-Namely, it adds four logging levels.
+Namely, it adds five logging levels.
 These logging levels are:

 - Error
 - Warn